-When To See A Primary Care Provider in Women’s Health vs A Women’s Health Specialist
+When To See A Primary Care Physician in Women’s Health vs A Women’s Health Specialist

-What is a Primary Care Women’s Health (PCWH) Provider?
+What is a Primary Care Women’s Health (PCWH) Physician?

 - Ob/Gyns - who may focus on pregnancy, contraception, infertility menstrual disorders and gynecologic surgery